falbuna/Homework_9_READMEGenerator/README.md

 ![Generated README.md file](https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/README.png)

-For a short video on how to use the application can be found here: [https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Homework_9_Walkthrough.mp4](https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Homework_9_Walkthrough.mp4)
+If you want to watch a short video on how to use the application, it can be downloaded here: [https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Homework_9_Walkthrough.mp4](https://github.com/falbuna/Homework_9_READMEGenerator/blob/master/Assets/Homework_9_Walkthrough.mp4)

 ## Questions